csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Backgammon**: Section 5.5 explained why the inclusion of uncertainty from dice rolls makesBACKGAMMON

 deep search an expensive luxury.
 Most work on backgammon has gone into improving the evaluation function.
 Gerry Tesauro (1992) combined reinforcement learning with neural networks to develop a remarkably accurate evaluator that is used with a search to depth 2 or 3.
 After playing more than a million training games against itself, Tesauro’s program, TD-GAMMON, is competitive with top human players.
-The program’s opinions on the open- ing moves of the game have in some cases radically altered the received wisdom.
+The program’s opinions on the opening moves of the game have in some cases radically altered the received wisdom.

 **Go** is the most popular board game in Asia.
 Because the board is 19 × 19 and moves areGO

 allowed into (almost) every empty square, the branching factor starts at 361, which is too daunting for regular alpha–beta search methods.
-In addition, it is difficult to write an eval- uation function because control of territory is often very unpredictable until the endgame.
+In addition, it is difficult to write an evaluation function because control of territory is often very unpredictable until the endgame.
 Therefore the top programs, such as MOGO, avoid alpha–beta search and instead use Monte Carlo rollouts.
 The trick is to decide what moves to make in the course of the rollout.
 There is no aggressive pruning; all moves are possible.
 The UCT (upper confidence bounds on trees) method works by making random moves in the first few iterations, and over time guiding the sampling process to prefer moves that have led to wins in previous samples.
 Some tricks are added, including _knowledge-based rules_ that suggest particular moves whenever a given pattern is detected and _limited local search_ to decide tactical questions.
 Some programs also include special techniques from **combinatorial game theory** to analyze endgames.
 TheseCOMBINATORIAL

 GAME THEORY